Is It Hard to Qualify for a DSCR Loan?

 Easier does not mean automatic

 Many investors pursue DSCR loans because documentation is lighter than conventional lending.
 That part is true.
+You typically skip W-2s, tax returns, employment verification, and personal debt-to-income calculations.

-- reserves after closing
+- liquid reserves after closing

-- appraisal and rent schedule support
+- an appraisal and 1007 rent schedule that support your numbers

 Why deals fail in underwriting